top of page

 Practitioner Insights

-The Practitioner Insights series provide an opportunity for summer interns and all members of the SHECP community to hear from innovative and dynamic leaders doing anti-poverty work.
+The Practitioner Insights series provides an opportunity for summer interns and all members of the SHECP community to hear from innovative and dynamic leaders doing anti-poverty work.
+Each year, the summer series includes at least four events featuring practitioners, including SHECP alumni, from across the country working to address a diverse set of poverty related issues.
+These events are part of the SHECP Summer Internship program but are open to the general community.

 Springboard Events